-The Company's Board of Directors has implemented an executive compensation program that rewards performance.
-The Board of Directors fosters a performance-oriented environment by tying a significant portion of each executive officer's cash and equity compensation to the achievement of short-term and long-term performance objectives that are important to the Company and its shareholders.
-The Board of Directors has designed the Company's executive compensation program to attract, motivate, reward and retain the senior management talent required to achieve the Company's corporate objectives and increase shareholder value.
+The Company's Compensation Committee has implemented an executive compensation program that rewards performance.
+The Compensation Committee fosters a performance-oriented environment by tying a significant portion of each executive officer's cash and equity compensation to the achievement of short-term and long-term performance objectives that are important to the Company and its shareholders.
+The Compensation Committee has designed the Company's executive compensation program to attract, motivate, reward and retain the senior management talent required to achieve the Company's corporate objectives and increase shareholder value.
 The Company believes that its compensation policies and practices reflect a pay-for-performance philosophy and are strongly aligned with the long-term interests of shareholders.
 The Company recommends shareholders read the sections of this proxy statement entitled "Compensation Discussion and Analysis" and "Executive Compensation Tables" before voting on this "Say-on-Pay" advisory proposal.

-The performance-based executive compensation program resulted in compensation for the Company's named executive officers that reflects the Company's challenging performance goals for 2018 and performance in achieving those goals.
-For the second consecutive year, the Company earned revenues of \$2.1 billion, generated significant free cash flow and increased earnings per share, while producing record gross margins, all as described in the section of this proxy statement entitled "Compensation Discussion and Analysis".
-The Company delivered record memory and analog revenues in its semiconductor test business, which lessened the impact from lower mobility test sales, while growing sales in its wireless test and system test businesses.
-Additionally, the Company grew its industrial automation business by 54% year over year, supported by the acquisitions of Mobile Industrial Robots ApS and Energid Technologies Corporation and the hiring of former employees of Rethink Robotics, all in 2018.
+The executive compensation program resulted in compensation for the Company's named executive officers that reflects the Company's challenging performance goals for 2019 and performance in achieving those goals.
+The Company increased revenues by 9%, to \$2.3 billion, generated significant free cash flow and increased earnings per share for the sixth consecutive year, all as described in the section of this proxy statement entitled "Compensation Discussion and Analysis."
+The Company grew sales in its semiconductor test, wireless test and system test businesses while achieving market share gains in its memory test business.
+The Company also grew its industrial automation business year over year, despite challenging global industrial automation conditions, supported by the acquisition of AutoGuide Mobile Robots in the fourth quarter of 2019.
+Beyond its strong financial performance, the Company introduced major new products in growing segments across its test and industrial automation businesses to expand its served markets and position itself for continued growth.

-The Company's sustained profitability and free cash flow allowed the Company in 2018 to return \$891 million to shareholders through payment of quarterly dividends and share repurchases.
-The Company plans to repurchase \$500 million of shares in 2019 and continue its quarterly dividend program.
+The Company's sustained profitability and free cash flow allowed the Company in 2019 to return approximately \$560 million to shareholders through payment of quarterly dividends and share repurchases.
+The Company has announced a new \$1 billion share repurchase authorization and plans to repurchase a minimum of \$250 million of shares in 2020.
+The Company also announced an 11% increase to its quarterly dividend to \$0.10 per share.

-The Company's performance-based variable compensation for 2018 was tied to the Company's rate of profitability, revenue growth and the achievement of strategic business objectives, including market share gains, revenue and bookings goals, profit and gross margin targets, strategic customer wins and new product launches - the achievement of which positively impact the Company's long-term performance.
-In 2016, after multiple years of achieving profitability goals at sustained revenue levels, the Company added a two-year rolling revenue growth rate metric as an element of the variable cash compensation plan to reinforce the importance of achieving short- and long-term revenue growth as well as achieving its profitability goals.
-In 2018, the Company increased the profit rate before interest and taxes ("PBIT") target for variable cash compensation from 15% to 17% and increased the percentage PBIT required for maximum variable cash compensation payout from 25% to 30%.
-Due to the Company's rate of profitability, revenue growth and achievement of certain strategic goals in 2018, executive officers received variable cash compensation payouts ranging from 149% to 158% of target.
+The Company's performance-based variable compensation for 2019 was tied to the Company's rate of profitability, revenue growth and the achievement of strategic business objectives, including market share gains, revenue and bookings goals, profit and gross margin targets, strategic customer design-in wins and new product launches - the achievement of which positively impact the Company's long-term performance.
+In 2019, the Company increased the profit rate before interest and taxes ("PBIT") target for variable cash compensation from 17% to 19%, increased the target two-year rolling revenue growth rate for variable cash compensation from 3% to 5%, and increased the revenue growth rate that results in the maximum payout for the revenue growth metric for variable cash compensation from 10% to 15%.
+Due to the Company's PBIT, revenue growth and achievement of certain strategic goals in 2019, executive officers received variable cash compensation payouts ranging from 124% to 137% of their target awards.